AMHembrough/Final-Projcet/README.md

 ### Description of the communication protocols

 We did not meet outside of class during the week of 7-Mar.
-There are plans for the group to meet this Saturday, 19-March.
+The group met 19-March.
+During the past 7 days, we met during scheduled classtime, and worked independently outside of these windows.
 There was some communication on via Slack, both within the channel and DM’s within group.

 ### Outline of the project